Career Center Services

 - Assistive technology is available at MOED's One-Stop Career Centers

 Become Job Ready

-Job seekers learn skills to become “job ready” as defined by the 21st-Century Job Readiness Standards.
-These standards, developed with business input through the Baltimore Workforce Development Board to create a common language and precise description for employers and job seekers, of the knowledge and combination of skills required for workplace success.
+Job seekers learn skills to become “job-ready” as defined by the 21st-Century Job Readiness Standards.
+These standards, were developed with business input through the Baltimore Workforce Development Board to create a common language and precise description for employers and job seekers, of the knowledge and combination of skills required for workplace success.

 Supportive Employment Services

 - Food, Medical, Energy Assistance, Disability, and or Child Support - My DHR Benefits

 - Homeless Shelter Directory